Skip Nav Destination

 Paper Number: ARMA-2019-0370

 ... such as subsidence and tilt which may indicate a change in the cavern's integrity status.
-Reservoir Characterization structural geology caprock stress state tensile stress natural gas storage salt dome caprock roof geometry reservoir geomechanics Upstream Oil & Gas Brine Albuquerque cavern 4...
+Reservoir Characterization structural geology US government tensile failure natural gas storage caprock salt dome caprock roof stress state reservoir geomechanics Upstream Oil & Gas Brine Albuquerque...

 Proceedings Papers